cdzombak/fix-secure-input/README.md

 # fix-secure-input

-Script &amp; Alfred plugin to quickly fix Secure Input being stuck on in macOS
+Script & Alfred workflow to quickly fix Secure Input being stuck on in macOS.